Corner Gas: Emergency services

+The "Police Department," consisting of officers Davis and Karen, keeps the peace in Dog River.

-In "The Littlest Yarbo," a short-lived Fire Department consisting of two firefighters, David and Carol (both showing remarkable similarities to Davis and Karen, respectively), was established by the mayor when the volunteer fire chief decided to sleep in as opposed to respond to a fire.
+In "The Littlest Yarbo," a short-lived Fire Department consisting of two firefighters, David and Carol (both showing remarkable similarities to Davis and Karen, respectively), was established by the mayor when the volunteer fire chief decided to sleep in as opposed to responding to a fire.
 The volunteer system was reestablished after Hank, Davis, and Oscar lit an uncontrollable leaf fire and the fire department did not respond as they were chasing a stray dog (the same one Hank thought to be "The Littlest Hobo").
 Fitzy saw Davis in the aftermath as the only first responder there and gave him the new title of Chief, Volunteer Fire Department.

-The Dog River Police have two police cars, both 1994 Ford Crown Victorias.
-With the exception of the first episode and "Dark Circles," the police use only one of them.
+The Dog River Police Department owns two police cars, both 1994 Ford Crown Victorias.
+In every episode save series premiere "Ruby Reborn" and "Dark Circles," the police use only one of them.

 Wullerton rivalry

-The residents of Dog River have a pathological dislike of the residents of Wullerton, a neighbouring town, to the point that they spit on the ground whenever the rival town is mentioned.
-They are so used to doing so that they sometimes do not realize it when they spit.
-Dog River's local newspaper, the Howler, will even print "(SPIT)" after printing the word "Wullerton".
+The residents of Dog River have a pathological dislike of the residents of Wullerton, a neighbouring town, to the point that they spit on the ground whenever the rival town is mentioned, much to Lacey's hygienic disapproval when such action takes place within her cafe.
+They are so used to doing so that they sometimes do not realize it when they spit (especially within said cafe).
+Dog River's local newspaper, the Howler, will even print "(SPIT)" after printing the word "Wullerton."
 However, the people of Wullerton may not hate Dog River, as seen in the fourth season's finale.
 (However, this was only part of Hank's fantasy sequence, and may not accurately reflect Wullerton's actual sentiment towards Dog River).
 The reason for this antipathy was never explained.
 Publicity for the second season indicated that the season finale would reveal the reason for the spitting; however, the episode as broadcast did not actually do so.
 This practice of looking down on neighbouring towns is common in many prairie communities, primarily those in Saskatchewan and Alberta, such as Tisdale, Melfort, and Wilcox.
 Wullerton is first shown onscreen in Corner Gas: The Movie, as for the reason Dog River residents hate it so much: Wullerton is a creepy, eerily Stepford Wives-ish town where everyone is excessively nice and clean-cut, which tends to scare any visitors from Dog River.

 Thunderface

-Thunderface is an in-universe fictional band that was formed in the mid-'80s by lead singer Hank Yarbo, lead guitar player Brent Leroy, and bass guitar player Wanda Dollard.
-In 2005, the band was expanded to include drummer Karen Pelly, the most competent musician in the group.
-(While filming, Fred Ewanuick did his own singing as Hank, Brent Butt played all of his own guitar parts, and Nancy Robertson learned to play bass shortly before filming commenced.
-Only Tara Spencer-Nairn did not do her own playing for the episode.)
+Thunderface is a band formed in the mid-1980s by lead singer Hank Yarbo, lead guitar player Brent Leroy, and bass guitar player Wanda Dollard.
+In a 2005 episode, the band expands to include drummer Karen Pelly, the most competent musician in the group.